Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Introduction

 In this paper, we will construct a model that shows strong Hilbert space fragmentation in two dimensions by considering $S=1/2$ spins (equivalently, hard-core bosons) on the square lattice with ring-exchange terms on elementary plaquettes that are consistent with total magnetization (equivalently, boson number) conservation as well as global dipole moment conservation.
 The important additional ingredient in the model is the presence of a kinematic constraint that no two nearest neighbor sites can have two up-spins (bosons) simultaneously.
 Similar models with ring-exchange and other competing terms, but without the additional hard-core constraints, are known to have interesting low-energy phases and transitions~\cite{Paramekanti2002, Sandvik2002, Melko2004}.
 High-energy properties of the unconstrained model with only the ring-exchange terms were studied recently in Ref.~\cite{Khudorozhkov2021} where it was realized that such terms imply subsystem symmetries associated with the conservation of magnetization along each column and row of the square lattice.
 This leads to global dipole conservation and consequently Hilbert space fragmentation.
+However, the precise nature of the fragmentation (weak or strong) could not be established for this unconstrained model in Ref.~\cite{Khudorozhkov2021}.

-However, as we will show here, the enforcement of the kinematic constraints leads to several additional features, including strong ergodicity breaking and the emergence of ``quantum drums'', that were absent in the model considered in Ref.~\cite{Khudorozhkov2021}.
+As we will show here, the enforcement of the kinematic constraints leads to several additional features, including strong ergodicity breaking and the emergence of ``quantum drums'', that were absent in the model considered in Ref.~\cite{Khudorozhkov2021}.
 The quantum drums here can be viewed as the ``active'' regions which can then be surrounded by ``shielding'' regions of $O(1)$ thickness (in lattice units).
 Crucially, the thickness of the shielding regions does not grow with the size of the quantum drums.
 Each quantum drum is made of edge and/or vertex sharing elementary plaquettes and specifying the plaquettes that make a drum uniquely fixes its spectrum, thus justifying this particular nomenclature.
 We refer the reader to Fig.~\ref{drumsandshields} for an example of quantum drums and their corresponding shielding regions that emerge from a particular initial state.